 Table of Contents

-Walking Tours – Context Travel and Katie Parla
+- Walking Tours – Context Travel + Katie Parla

-Appendices: A metric conversion guide is Appendix A. A dictionary of access terms in Italian, including a pronunciation guide, by Cornelia Danielson of Barrier Free Travel, is Appendix B. More information about the authors is found in Appendix C.
+- Appendices: A metric conversion guide is in Appendix A. A dictionary of access terms in Italian, including a pronunciation guide, by Cornelia Danielson of Barrier-Free Travel, is Appendix B. More information about the authors is found in Appendix C.

-1. NAPLES – GENERAL BACKGROUND, TERRAIN AND OVERALL ACCESS
+1. NAPLES – GENERAL BACKGROUND, TERRAIN + OVERALL ACCESS

 We continue to be delighted by the complete lack of smoking in restaurants and cafes in Italy.
 An Italian law became effective in 2005 that bans smoking in restaurants, bars and cafes nationwide, except in specially ventilated smoking rooms.
 (We’ve never seen a restaurant or cafe with a smoking room.)
 The penalties for patrons are strict, and those for proprietors even stricter.
 In our experience the law is taken quite seriously.
 Smoking is permitted at outdoor tables, but this has rarely been a problem: it seems that smokers have become more considerate even when smoking outdoors.
 Also, if you eat outside in a crowded, bustling city such as Naples, vehicle exhaust is unavoidable, so you can’t expect perfectly clean air anyway.
 And a collateral benefit of the smoking ban is that fewer people use cell phones in restaurants in Italy than in the US – many go outside to have a cigarette and use their phone.